teokem/guides/apple-m1-compatibility.md

 - [x] LibreOffice (x86, `brew install --cask libreoffice`)
 - [x] Emacs (download [here](https://emacsformacosx.com/tips) and see the Tips section for running from command line)
 - [x] Pymol (`conda install -c schrodinger pymol`.
 Starts a 30 day trial, whereafter a license is required)
+- [ ] Molden (how can this be downloaded? if an x86 executable exists, it should run through Rosetta if X11 is installed)

 ## General tips